A Parsimonious Personalized Dose Finding Model via Dimension Reduction: Proposed Method

-In personalized medicine, patients' prognostic, genetic and clinical data usually consist of a large number of covariates.
-This often creates difficulties for an accurate estimation of the optimal rule.
-For example, the outcome weighted learning approach is sensitive to the dimension of the covariates; thus when the dimension increases, the performance may suffer \citep{dasgupta2013feature}.
-It is then desirable to estimate the optimal rule in a dimensionality-reduced space.
-Specifically, if there exists a $p \times d$ constant matrix $B$ with $d < p$ \citep{cook2009regression} such that the dose rule can be redefined as \# f(X)=f(B^\T X), \# then the estimation of the nonparametric function $f$ can be more efficient.
-This structure can not only capture the majority of the information carried by the original features but also enjoys better interpretability and can be easier to implement.
-In essence, the above model structure falls into the dimension reduction framework, which is a long-standing and promising technique to reduce the sheer amount of covariates.

-Inspired by this, we propose a dimension reduction framework for personalized dose finding.
-With a slight abuse of notation, let $f_{opt}(B^\T X): \mathrm{R}^d \rightarrow \cal{A}$ be the optimal rule as an analogy of $f_{opt}(X)$ in the dimensionality-reduced space.
-Hereinafter, we will focus on two goals: the estimation of the dimension reduction basis matrix $B$ and the optimal rule $f_{opt}(B^\T X)$ in the dimensionality-reduced space.
-We will first propose the direct learning approach that solves the two components simultaneously.
+In practice, patients' prognostic, genetic, and clinical information usually consists of a large number of covariates.
+This often creates difficulties for estimating the optimal dose rule.
+For example, support vector regressions used in the outcome weighted learning approaches can be sensitive to the dimension of covariates \citep{dasgupta2013feature}.
+It is then desirable to construct an optimal dose rule in a dimensionality-reduced space.
+In particular, if there is a $p \times d$ constant matrix $B$ with $d < p$, such that the optimal dose rule can be re-defined as \# f_{\text{opt}}(X)=f_{\text{opt}}(B^\T X), \# then its estimation can be more efficient.
+This structure can not only capture the majority of the information carried by the original features but also enjoy better interpretability and can be easier to implement.
+This falls into the sufficient dimension reduction framework \citep{li1991sliced, cook2009regression}, which is a long-standing and promising technique.
+With a slight abuse of notation, let $f(B^\T X): \mathbb{R}^d \rightarrow \cal{A}$ be a dose rule as an analogy of $f(X)$ in the dimensionality-reduced space.
+We will focus on two goals: estimating the dimension reduction basis matrix $B$ and the optimal rule $f_\text{opt}$ in the dimensionality-reduced space.